 Danna: Before I accept items, especially items like this and Louis Vuitton or any high-end item, I’m going to ask for some history from the person.
 I want to get some history.
 Now, if I go into Goodwill, which when I run low on inventory I like to do occasionally.
 I call it therapy.
 It’s fun to go into Goodwill, and I’ll go right to the men’s t-shirts, and I start at the largest size possible, because in my experience the larger the shirts sell better.
 They sell faster.

-The nice thing about Goodwill is they’re color coded.
+The nice thing about Goodwill is they’re color-coded.
 I love that.
-Their shirts are all in black, so I go straight for the black t-shirts, because they have less stains and damage.
+Their shirts are all in black, so I go straight for the black t-shirts because they have fewer stains and damage.
 I’ll start at the highest size, which is usually 3X, and I’ll start there.
 Then I just work my way through.
 My wrists will be so sore from thumbing through the shirts.
-Then I look for anything to do with concert or music.
+Then I look for anything to do with concerts or music.

 Now, Walmart and some other companies have put out some Pink Floyd.
 They’ve put out some shirts that honor the bands, but they’re not actual concert shirts.
 You have to pay attention to the label, the clothing label.
 Jersey’s can be deceiving because they could be from a local shop, or they could be an actual concert.

 This gentleman did bring me some t-shirts that have Jersey’s on them, but I trust him.
 I know his experience and where he gets his shirts.
 However, if I find a Jersey shirt in Goodwill, I may question it.

 The other thing is you can kind of tell if something’s off.
 Kind of like in a Louis Vuitton where the stitching is off.
 You can tell the quality.
 I quit counting at 30.
 I’ve been to 30+ concerts.
 I love concerts, and I always bought t-shirts.
 T-shirts were my thing.